Secondary School Course Work

 Evidence of a commitment to science and/or healthcare in extracurricular pursuits is welcome, whether through independent research, volunteer or paid work, involvement in school or community-based organizations or non-profits, or participation in academic competitions.

 Business experience is neither expected nor required.
-But students interested in LSM are encouraged to cultivate an appreciation of business and management by seeking leadership positions within school/community groups, or, where possible, taking a class in Economics.
+But students interested in LSM are encouraged to cultivate an appreciation of management by seeking leadership positions within school/community groups, or, where possible, taking a class in Economics.
 These kinds of endeavors can help students see whether they really would enjoy the business side of the LSM curriculum.